Researching a past change of name

 - Phillimore and Fry Index to Changes of Name 1760–1901

 Finding proof of a change of name

-It’s always been possible in Great Britian, and Ireland, to change your name without having to register the change with any official body.
-It’s still perfectly legal for anyone over the age of 16 to start using a new name at any time, as long as they’re not doing so for a fraudulent or illegal reason.
+It’s always been possible in Great Britain, and Ireland, to change your name without having to register the change with any official body.
+Anyone can start using a new name at any time, as long as it’s not for a fraudulent or illegal reason.

 For this reason, people looking for a formal record of a change of name will often find that it simply doesn’t exist.
 Historically, many people preferred not to draw attention to their change of name.
 For example, when divorce was more difficult, some people simply took their new partner’s name to allow them to appear married, and to make any children appear legitimate.

 What you’re more likely to find, is a trail of records in one name, and — after a certain point in time — another trail of records in another name.
 The challenge is to find evidence that the two trails belong to the same person.
 There may not be any single document that links the two names, which can be very frustrating for researchers.

 Where people did wish to make their change of name more official, they might have —

 - made announcements in the press (you can search the Times online archive or the British Library Newspaper Library)

 - made a statutory declaration before a Justice of the Peace or Commissioner for Oaths